bitcav/nitr/README.md

 ![preview](https://raw.githubusercontent.com/juanhuttemann/nitr-agent/master/images/panel-web.png)

-# API endpoints
+# API

+## Available Endpoints

 These endpoints allow you to get system and hardware information about your host.

-## Available Endpoints

 | Verb   | Endpoint                      | Action                       |
 |--------|-------------------------------|------------------------------|